CountESS-Project/CountESS/README.md

 ## Installing

-CountESS can (soon) be install from pypi:
+CountESS can be installed from pypi:
 ```
 pip install CountESS
 ```